hgoldfish/qtnetworkng/docs/references.rst

     .. _The Application-Layer Protocol Negotiation: https://en.wikipedia.org/wiki/Application-Layer_Protocol_Negotiation

-.. function:: NextProtocolNegotiationStatus nextProtocolNegotiationStatus() const
+.. method:: NextProtocolNegotiationStatus nextProtocolNegotiationStatus() const

     Returns the status of the next protocol negotiation.

-.. function:: SslMode mode() const
+.. method:: SslMode mode() const

     Returns the mode the ssl connection.
 (Server or client)

-.. function:: Certificate peerCertificate() const
+.. method:: Certificate peerCertificate() const

     Returns the topest certificate of remote peer.

-.. function:: QList<Certificate> peerCertificateChain() const
+.. method:: QList<Certificate> peerCertificateChain() const

     Returns the certificate chain of remote peer.

-.. function:: int peerVerifyDepth() const
+.. method:: int peerVerifyDepth() const

     Returns the depth of verification.
 If the certificate chain of remote peer is longer than depth, the verification is failed.

-.. function:: Ssl::PeerVerifyMode peerVerifyMode() const
+.. method:: Ssl::PeerVerifyMode peerVerifyMode() const

     Returns the mode of verification.